 Virtual-Appliance/VM NSX Edge Networking

-On the vSphere distributed switch or vSphere Standard switch, you must allocate at least two vmnics to the NSX Edge: One for NSX Edge management and one for uplinks and tunnels.
+On the vSphere distributed switch or vSphere Standard switch, you must allocate at least two vmnics to the NSX Edge for redundancy.

-In the following sample physical topology, fp-eth0 is used for the NSX-T Data Center overlay tunnel. fp-eth1 is used for the VLAN uplink. fp-eth2 and fp-eth3 are not used. vNIC1 is assigned to the management network.
+In the following sample physical topology, eth0 is used for management network, fp-eth0 is used for the NSX-T Data Center overlay traffic, fp-eth1 is used for the VLAN uplink and fp-eth2 is not used.
+If fp-eth2 is not used, you must disconnect it.

 The NSX Edge shown in this example belongs to two transport zones (one overlay and one VLAN) and therefore has two N-VDS, one for tunnel and one for uplink traffic.